SibitendaHarriet/Data_collection_common_topics/README.md

-# Social Media Topic Identification and Classification for Africa
+# Extracting Semantic Topics about Development in Africa from Social Media

 ## Abstract